 - At least 40% people of color - At least 35% households with income at or below 200% of the federal poverty level - At least 40% population with limited English proficiency - Located in federally recognized reservations and other Indigenous lands.

-This document uses "overburdened communities" to center people along with a geographical component of EJ.
-Implementation of various EJ-related grants, policies, and actions requires incorporating other agencies' people- and place-based considerations.
-Definitions are subject to being refined and adapted.
+Imagine 2050 uses "overburdened communities" to center people along with a geographical component of environmental justice.
+Implementation of various environmental justice-related grants, policies, and